Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: Experiments

 \subsection{Comparisons to Other Networks}

 We compare our method with the SOTA instance segmentation methods with the same ResNet-50-FPN \cite{he2016deep,lin2017feature} backbone.
 All methods are trained on the Intra-AFruit training set with the same experimental setup and use ImageNet \cite{krizhevsky2017imagenet} pre-trained weights.
-TTA was omitted because it is time-consuming but produced only minor improvement, as shown in Tab.~\ref{Ablation architectures}.
+TTA was omitted in all methods (including ours) as it is time-consuming but produced limited improvement (see Tab.~\ref{Ablation architectures}).

 We present a qualitative comparison of existing instance segmentation methods on an Intra-AFruit test image with severe intra-class occlusion in Fig.~\ref{visual comparison}.
 In the top example, PLIn predicts more reasonable bounding boxes and shapes for the two instances at the top of the image, despite being heavily occluded from each other.
 In the bottom example, PLIn predicts more reasonable shapes for both fully visible and partially occluded objects in a realistic image.